StarRocks/starrocks/docs/en/sql-reference/sql-functions/table-functions/files.md

 >
 > All data files in a single batch must be of the same file format.

+##### Push down strict type check

+From v3.4.0 onwards, the system supports pushing down the strict type check of target table schema to the Scan stage of FILES().

+Schema detection of FILES() is not fully strict.
+For example, any integer column in CSV files is inferred and checked as the BIGINT type when the function is reading the files.
+In this case, if the corresponding column in the target table is the TINYINT type, the CSV data records that exceed the BIGINT type will not be filtered.

+To address this issue, the system introduces the dynamic FE configuration item `files_enable_insert_push_down_schema` to control whether to push down the strict type check to the Scan stage of FILES().
+By setting `files_enable_insert_push_down_schema` to `true`, the system will filter the data records which fail the strict type check at the file reading.

+##### Unionize files with different schema

+From v3.4.0 onwards, the system supports unionizing files with different schema, and assigning NULL values to the non-existent columns.

+For example, the files to read are from different partitions of a Hive table, and Schema Change has been performed on the newer partitions.
+When reading both new and old partitions, the system will unionize the schema of the new and old partition files, and assign NULL values to the non-existent columns.

+The system unionizes the schema of Parquet and ORC files based on the column names, and that of CSV files based on the position (order) of the columns.

+##### Infer STRUCT type from Parquet

+From v3.4.0 onwards, FILES() supports inferring the STRUCT type data from Parquet files.
+Although Parquet file itself does not support the STRUCT type, the system can infer STRUCT and nested STRUCT values from the STRING type column of the file.

 #### StorageCredentialParams

 The authentication information used by StarRocks to access your storage system.